college students

 How do you learn best?

-• Check which course fits in with your preferred learning style.
+Check which course fits in with your preferred learning style.
 Do you learn best through the use of images, maps and graphs (visual), through listening and speaking (auditory), through words (reading and writing), or are you a hands-on learner (kinaesthetic).

 .

-Which level is best for you?
+Which level is right for you?

-• Qualifications are grouped together into levels of difficulty.
+Qualifications are grouped together into levels of difficulty.
 There are nine levels from entry level to level 8.
 Each level has different entry requirements.
 Most of you taking GCSEs will achieve results at either level 2 (9-4) and/or level 1 (3-1) giving you the entry requirements to progress on to qualifications at either level 3 or 2.
 To see what qualifications are available at what level take a look at the section on qualifications in Decisions & Choices.
 Speak to your tutor or subject teachers to find out what level you are currently working at.

-• For many apprenticeships and job-related courses you may need to take a qualification at either the same or a lower level rather than progressing to a higher level qualification as you need to learn the basics first.
+For many apprenticeships and job-related courses you may need to take a qualification at either the same or a lower level rather than progressing to a higher level qualification as you need to learn the basics first.

 .